caphodel/brackets-additional-right-click-menu/README.md

 Works on windows 7!!! :)

 Now support select all, Camel Case, UPPERCASE and lowercase and some functionality from edit menu.
-Now ome menu items will be disabled if no text selected.
+Now some menu items will be disabled if no text selected.

+#Changelog
+added a shortcuts to some menu items